 Facts and figures

 Three major studies published from the three corners of India (Chandigarh, Mumbai & Bengaluru) shows that firecracker injuries affect mainly (> 80 %) youngster (>90% are less than 20 years) and 90 % of them are unsupervised by adults.
 More than 50% of the injury occurs to the innocent people standing nearby.
-Almost 50 % patients lose their vision who had significant injury from firecrackers.
-When compared with those who lost vision to those who didn’t, unfortunately most significant factor after grade of injury was found to be delayed presentation and inadequate treatment due to the unavailability of doctors specialized in ocular trauma.
+Almost 50 % of patients lose their vision who had a significant injury from firecrackers.
+When compared with those who lost vision to those who didn’t, unfortunately, most significant factor after the grade of injury was found to be delayed presentation and inadequate treatment due to the unavailability of doctors specialized in ocular trauma.

 Irritation by smoke emitting crackers